projectcontour/contour/site/docs/master/httpproxy.md

 #### Load Balancing Strategy

-Each upstream service can have a load balancing strategy applied to determine which of its Endpoints is selected for the request.
+Each route can have a load balancing strategy applied to determine which of its Endpoints is selected for the request.
 The following list are the options available to choose from:

 - `RoundRobin`: Each healthy upstream Endpoint is selected in round robin order (Default strategy if none selected).